Merkoba/Hue/README.md

 "max_user_id_length"
 >After this length, this is clearly not a user id.

-"image_queue_interval"
->Minimum time for a changed image to be displayed before changing to the next one.
-This doesn't take into account the time the image took to load.

 "max_same_post_diff"
 >Maximum difference in time between a message and and another from the same user to be displayed within the same post.